bcgov/design-research-guide/docs/build-the-case.md

 ## Researcher Roles and Responsibilities
 You should always work in pairs when doing research.
 At a minimum, you should assign team members to the first two roles:

 - **Moderator:** As a moderator your job is to lead the research session, asking questions and directing activities.
-You will be responsible for the safety and comfort of the user for the entirety of the session.
+You will be responsible for the safety and comfort of the participant for the entirety of the session.
 - **Recorder:** As a recorder your job is to transcribe session, taking notes and photos.
 Having transcripts completed means you will be able to use them as reference and analysis.
 - **Observer** (optional): Observes the session and takes personal notes.
 This role will rotate with different project team members.
   - You should not include more than one observer at an in person research session.
 Having too many people in the room can be intimating for participants.